Don't repeat yourself: WET

 The opposing view to DRY is called WET, a backronym commonly taken to stand for write everything twice (alternatively write every time, we enjoy typing or waste everyone's time).
 WET solutions are common in multi-tiered architectures where a developer may be tasked with, for example, adding a comment field on a form in a web application.
 The text string "comment" might be repeated in the label, the HTML tag, in a read function name, a private variable, database DDL, queries, and so on.
 A DRY approach eliminates that redundancy by using frameworks that reduce or eliminate all those editing tasks except the most important ones, leaving the extensibility of adding new knowledge variables in one place.

-Kevin Greer named and described this programming principle.
+This conceptualization of "WET" as an alternative to "DRY" programming has been around since at least 2002 in the Java world, though it is not known who coined the term.

 AHA

-Another approach to abstractions is the AHA principle.
-AHA stands for avoid hasty abstractions, described by Kent C. Dodds as optimizing for change first, and avoiding premature optimization. and was influenced by Sandi Metz's "prefer duplication over the wrong abstraction".

-AHA is rooted in the understanding that the deeper the investment we've made into abstracting a piece of software, the more we perceive that the cost of that investment can never be recovered (sunk cost fallacy).
+Another approach to abstractions is to avoid hasty abstractions (AHA).
+AHA is rooted in the understanding that the deeper the investment engineers have made into abstracting a piece of software, the more they perceive that the cost of that investment can never be recovered (sunk cost fallacy).
 Thus, engineers tend to continue to iterate on the same abstraction each time the requirement changes.
 AHA programming assumes that both WET and DRY solutions inevitably create software that is rigid and difficult to maintain.
 Instead of starting with an abstraction, or abstracting at a specific number of duplications, software can be more flexible and robust if abstraction is done when it is needed, or, when the duplication itself has become the barrier and it is known how the abstraction needs to function.

-AHA programming was originally named MOIST by Dodds, later again by Daniel Bartholomae, and originally referred to as DAMP by Matt Ryer.
-There was a different programming principle already named DAMP and described by Jay Fields, and the community pushed back against the usage of MOIST, due to the cultural aversion to the word moist.
-Dodds called for alternatives on Twitter, and suggested DATE as an alternative before settling on Cher Scarlett's suggestion of AHA.
+According to Kent C. Dodds, it is optimizing for change first, and avoiding premature optimization.

+The term was coined by software engineer Cher Scarlett and the practice was described originally by software engineer and author Sandi Metz as "prefer duplication over the wrong abstraction".